-Cascade Assessment Data: allows client data entered in the program's assessment screen to pre-fill other screens in the client record based on whether the enrollment was created within X days from current date (Threshold of).
+Cascade Assessment Data: allows client data entered in the program's assessment screen to pre-fill other screens in the client record based on whether the enrollment was created within X days from the current date (Threshold of).

 - Enabling Cascading Assessment Data will result in data cascading between program enrollments and assessments, based on whichever was created first.
 If a user creates an assessment first, data from the assessment will cascade into the program enrollment form the next time a new program enrollment is created.
 If the program enrollment is created first, data will cascade into the assessment the next time a new assessment screen is opened.

-- Program Enrollment is first cascaded
+- Program Enrollment is first cascaded.

-- If there is an assessment AFTER the cascaded enrollment that is being cascaded, that assessment will be reviewed for more recent data and update those specific fields.
+- If there is an assessment AFTER the cascaded enrollment that is being cascaded, that assessment will be reviewed for more recent data and will update those specific fields.

-Enrollment Age Warning: this feature is intended to reduce the number of individual enrollments for clients under a certain age.
+Enrollment Age Warning: This feature is intended to reduce the number of individual enrollments for clients under a certain age.
 When enabled, a warning will display when a user attempts to save an individual enrollment for a client whose age is lower than the age threshold.

-Enable All Client Forms: for information on enabling forms, see Enabling Forms for Agencies and Programs.
+Enable All Client Forms: For information on enabling forms, see Enabling Forms for Agencies and Programs.